bbangert/beaker/beaker/docs/caching.rst

 depending on whether a user is logged in or not.
 Each one of these copies is then ``keyed`` under the NamespaceManager and stored in a Container.

-There are two schemes for using Beaker's caching, the first and more traditional style is the programmatic API.
+There are three schemes for using Beaker's caching, the first and more traditional style is the programmatic API.
 This exposes the namespace's and retrieves a :class:`~beaker.cache.Cache` object that handles storing keyed values in a NamespaceManager with Container objects.